KaiqiYang94/azure-function-node-puppeteer/README.md

 func init --docker
 ```

-Update the Dockerfile with the following contents:
+Replace the Dockerfile with the following contents:

 ```
 FROM estruyf/azure-function-node-puppeteer